zenpk/gin-error-handler/README.md

       V: UserLoginResp{},
    }
    err := errors.New("something went wrong") // some error occurred
-   errHandler.Handle(err)                    // handle the error
+   errHandler.Handle(err, http.StatusInternalServerError) // handle the error
-}
+   //errHandler.Handle(err) // will use http.StatusOK if you don't specify the code                // handle the error }

 func main() {